 What you can expect to take away from this Assembly?

-Together with Assembly host Richard Allum, Les will share his thoughts on how the new IHT framework will affect pension death benefits after 2027.
-Expect the conversation to cover things like:
+Together with Assembly host Richard Allum, Les shared his thoughts on how the new IHT framework will affect pension death benefits after 2027.
+The conversation to covered things like:

 Are you an outsourced paraplanner?